Topic: base low level architecture concept

 Contains a mask to specify the exact implementation of the key behind this address.

-At the current moment, only two types of keys are supported, with the following “masks” to be used:
+At the current moment, only three types of keys are supported, with the following “masks” to be used:

 0x01mask – RSA Public key, 2048 bits long, public exponent